square/protoparser/README.md

 Java parser for `.proto` schema declarations.

-`ProtoSchemaParser` will parse a standalone `File` or schema data directly and return an object representation as a `ProtoFile` instance.
+`ProtoParser` will parse a standalone `File` or schema data directly and return an object representation as a `ProtoFile` instance.